chr1sw/cabalar-cms-update/site/content/_index.md

 food:
   heading: Our Menu
   text: >-
-    We serve breakfast & lunch daily, and update our menu regularly with specials and seasonal offerings.
-Be sure to check our online menu to see what we're serving today!
+    We serve brunch, lunch, and dinner, and update our menu regularly with specials and seasonal offerings.
+Be sure to check our online menu to see what we're serving up!
 products:
   heading: Our Products
   text: We source the best ingredients Lancaster County has to offer!